Storytime with Anna-Christina

 Robert & Johnson's Space Adventure drawings by Gower House School

-I have taken part in many community events such as Family Fundraisers and the Baby & Children's Market UK several times but one of the most fun things I do is Story Time at London libraries!
-I decided to help London libraries stay active by offering Story Time to the public for free.
+I have taken part in many community events such as Family Fundraisers and the Baby & Children's Market UK several times but one of the most fun things I do is Story Time at London Libraries!
+I decided to do my part to help keep London Libraries alive and buzzing by offering my Story Time to the public for free.
+I believe libraries are important places, not just for children but for everyone.

-I often dedicate my time during Half Term holidays to organising free Story Time sessions for children and families at various libraries.
-I do many sessions throughout the year at schools and nurseries but it is lovely to do Story Time with parents involved as I also love to see how they react to my audiobooks!
-I'm pleased to see they are as popular with parents as they are with children and this makes me very happy indeed!
+I often dedicate my time during holidays to organise sessions for children and families at various libraries.
+It's so lovely to do Story Time with parents involved as I also love to see how they react to my audiobooks!
+I'm pleased to see they are as popular with parents as they are with children.
+This makes me very happy indeed!

 "It was so interesting, the story was amazing, the children were sitting down without moving and listening nicely.
 They had a lot of fun and Anna-Christina interacted with them so well.
 It's something really interesting because they use a bit of their own imagination."Silvia Labra - Bubbly Day Nursery